Skip to main content

 6. Product knowledge

-Customers expect success managers to know the business’s products, services, and policies well.
+Customers expect success managers to be knowledgeable about the business’s products, services, and policies.
 Success managers must troubleshoot issues and offer best practices for maximizing a product or service offering.

 7. Collaboration skills